r00telement/SmartHunter/README.md

 - Following the commit https://github.com/gabrielefilipp/SmartHunter/commit/305b8a55eb4cd40c31a06a30ab862b4f803baa84 I've added an AutoUpdater module to this Application.
 - To enable this feature just set the key 'AutomaticallyCheckAndDownloadUpdates' to 'true', if present, otherwise just add it, to the file `Config.json`.
 - NOTE that this feature is already active if it's the first time you follow the "How to install" steps and download the mentioned files in a new directory.
+- To force an update just delete the file `Versions.json` and restart the application.

 ## How to create and use new localizations